-Although PowerPoint had been around since the late ’80’s, we did not have access to it for two reasons.
+Although PowerPoint had been around since the late ’80’s, we did not have access to it for two inter-related reasons.
 First, it ran only on PCs and Macs, not Unix systems.
 Second, SGI had gotten rid of all PCs an Macs; the company ran its entire business only on SGI hardware.
-And so, if you were going to make and SGI-quality presentation, you were going to make it with our very own, SGI-made presentation tool, “Showcase”.
+And so, if you were going to make an SGI-quality presentation, you were going to make it with our very own, SGI-made presentation tool, “Showcase”.

 Showcase was a very powerful tool, with better media and graphics features than PowerPoint at the time.
 You could compose slides by dragging-and-dropping images, audio, and video.
 It even allowed for creation and editing of 3D objects, scenes, and text.
 (Not too surprising, since it was built to literally “showcase” the differentiation of our 3D workstations.)
 Here’s the “3D Gizmo” UI with, among other features, material and texture palettes:

 I have to say, these old screenshots still look pretty damn good!

 But for all of Showcase’s strengths, it was also more than a little bit buggy, and prone to freezing or crashing in the middle of editing.
 Frequent saving was a critical part of any successful project.
 For all of these reasons, marketers at SGI often lovingly referred to this vital tool as “Slowcase”.

 So, that’s how SGI-quality presentations got made 20 years ago — and a taste of what I was in for over the weekend and into the early part of the coming week.